thetrueoneshots/CubeMegaMod/README.md

 	- Nerfing mobs equiped with boomerangs.
 (Damage halved.)
 	- Nerfing mage mobs.
 (Damage halved.)

+### Supplier Gnome Usefullness [ID: 5]
+- Sells 1 artifact for a high price.
+- Sells 5 healing potions, to support non healing classes in desert and fireland regions.

 ## Installing
 Download the latest version from the releases.
 Put the `CubeMegaMod-v.x.x.x.dll` of one of the releases in your mod folder.
 For usage of the mod, checkout the attached readme.
 If you have any trouble installing the mod, check out this guide: https://www.youtube.com/watch?v=Uuq47N3YT8I.